Sleepy Malham village

 Fairly soon, at a sharp right turn in the path, the dry valley of Watlowes comes into view.

 Many years ago Malham Beck used to flow along this valley, before erosion opened up Water Sinks and the beck was diverted.
-River or no river, its an impressive sight.
+River or no river, Watlowes is an impressive sight.

 I also broke one of my rules and didn’t wait for the two people in the distance to walk out of shot.
 I could have erased them in post-processing but that would have been mean.
-Going back to what I said earlier, they give a sense of scale.
+Going back to what I said earlier about my photo of Gordale Scar, they give a sense of scale.

 At the other end of Watlowes, just out of shot, is the final impressive geological feature of the day: Malham Cove.